-- Afterwards, the earthquake of 1989 A.D (2045 B.S) have had happened.
+- Afterward, the earthquake of 1989 A.D (2045 B.S) has had happened.
 That brought some minor damages to the temple which were negligible.

 - In 1997 A.D, a renovation was held by Bhaktapur Municipality which approximately took 9 months of the period.
 Yes, where they utilize some portion of the old materials as well, like the timbers and Jhingati.